erumi321/Hades-Map-Editor/README.md

 To Start: make sure you go to Files -> Parameters -> Paths.
 And make sure to add all paths you have accessible.
 - Resources Path: A temporary folder that will contains all map assets coming from ".pkg".
 - Default Project Path: A folder to manage new ".hades_map" project will be created and act as repository.
+(CURRENTLY UNIMPLEMENTED)
 - Python Path: A folder hosting your "python.exe".
 By default it should be "C:\...\AppData\Local\Microsoft\WindowsApp".
 Also, Python needs to have the extension (deppth)[https://github.com/quaerus/deppth] to extract access directly from Hades Game Folder.
 - Hades Path: Folder hosting the Hades game.
 E.T: "C:\Hades".
 Then save by clicking the save button below.